yii2-extensions/phpstan/docs/examples.md

 # Usage examples

-This document provides comprehensive examples of how the Yii2 PHPStan extension enhances type inference and static analysis in real-world scenarios.
+This document provides comprehensive examples of how the Yii PHPStan extension enhances type inference and static analysis in real-world scenarios.

 ## Active Record examples